100% Permanent and Total (P&T) VA Disability Ratings

 There are a few scenarios in which a disability is less likely to be rated P&T:

-- VA awards temporary total disability (100% rating) to veterans who are hospitalized for more than 21 days for a service-connected condition and for the six months following that hospitalization.
+- VA awards temporary total disability (100 percent rating) to veterans who are hospitalized for more than 21 days for a service-connected condition and for the six months following that hospitalization.

 - Some totally disabling mental health disorders and cancers are not considered permanent because, according to VA, they are expected to improve with treatment.

-Take a look at the decision letter VA sent you when granting benefits (your Rating Decision).
-On some Rating Decisions, there is a Permanent and Total box that will be checked if your 100% disability is permanent.
+Look at the decision letter VA sent you when granting benefits (your Rating Decision).
+On some Rating Decisions, there is a Permanent and Total box that will be checked if your 100 percent disability rating is permanent.
 On others, there may be a language like “Eligibility to dependents Chapter 35 DEA / CHAMPVA are established” or “No future exams are scheduled” – both of which indicate permanence.
 The exact language may vary with different VA regional offices.

-If, however, the letter says that future exams are scheduled, then your total disability ratings is considered temporary by VA.
+If, however, the letter says that future exams are scheduled, then your total disability rating is considered temporary by VA.